zoomosis/vidmgr/README.md

 also added.

-Version 1.2, the second public release of the VidMgr library, provides support for internal "timeslicing" (CPU sharing) when polling the keyboard using the vm_kbhit() function in an MS-DOS application.
+Version 1.2, the second public release of the VidMgr library, provided support for internal "timeslicing" (CPU sharing) when polling the keyboard using the vm_kbhit() function in an MS-DOS application.
 VidMgr now also supports the DESQview "video buffer", although this has not been tested very thoroughly.
 The C source for these functions can be found in OPSYS.C.
 Bug reports and additional code welcome, as always.

-Version 1.2 of VidMgr also contains a few minor modifications to allow compilation using the Cygnus GNU C compiler for Windows 95/NT.
+Version 1.2 of VidMgr also contained a few minor modifications to allow compilation using the Cygnus GNU C compiler for Windows 95/NT.
 More information on this Freeware C compiler can be found at http://www.cygnus.com/ml/gnu-win32/.

+Version 1.3 corrects a number of minor bugs in the vm_painteol, vm_cleareol, vm_paintcleareol and vm_filleol functions.
+The Windows NT module, VMGRWNT.C, now supports the Ctrl+Left and Ctrl+Right key combinations.

 SOURCE